 The Scientist as Consultant, Carl Sindermann and Thomas Sawyer, Plenum Press, 1997.

-Most appropriate for scientists who are considering consulting, and want to know what it’s really like.
+For scientists who are considering consulting, and want to know what it’s really like.

 What Color is Your Parachute?
-A Practical Manual for Job-Hunters and Career-Changers, Richard Bolles, Ten Speed Press, 2007.
+A Practical Manual for Job-Hunters and Career-Changers, Richard Bolles, Ten Speed Press, 2013.

 Know yourself, figure out what you want to do, then find that job.
 Not specific for scientists, but useful for those who really have no idea where to start in defining their career.